Skip to content ↓

 For more information on each type of portfolio, please review the descriptions below.
 Creative portfolios are truly optional, and should only be submitted if they feature work that is both significant to you and relevant to your MIT application.

-Portfolios must be submitted by the same deadline as your corresponding application cycle—Early Action or Regular Action.
+Portfolios must be submitted by the same deadline as your corresponding application cycle for both first-year and transfer applicants.

-Students who have worked on a significant research project outside of high school classes are welcome to submit the Research Supplement via SlideRoom.
+Students who have worked on a significant research project outside of high school classes may consider submitting the Research Supplement via SlideRoom.
 If you have worked on more than one research project, focus on one project that is most significant to you.

 • Please answer a brief questionnaire about your research experience.